NFL head-coaching carousel: Who's fired, who's hired, more

 The Giants hired Dave Gettleman as their new general manager after firing Ben McAdoo and general manager Jerry Reese in the middle of a 2-10 season.
 Eagles defensive coordinator Jim Schwartz is expected to be a favorite for the head-coaching job, sources told ESPN's Adam Schefter.

-- News: Giants to interview Patriots' OC Josh McDaniels, DC Matt Patricia
+- Ranaan: Giants' coaching search update: Josh McDaniels, Matt Patricia up next

 - Raanan:?
 Gettleman's just getting started, will blow up Giants' roster